Ask a question

 Why are they building a low-barrier social housing building beside an elementary school?
 Why is it the closest building to the new Arbutus skytrain station?
 Will homeless/addicts be commuting?

-Andy Smyth asked 9 months ago
+Andy Smyth asked about 1 year ago

 Hello Andy,